Mjz86/c_colon/README.md

-- considrations :
-with these goals in mind , i aim to improve this spec , to make it practical, i often start with over engineering things , then chop unnecessary additions, to make it more practical, as of rn , were in over engineering phase.
+---

-> considrations :
+considrations

- this abi aims to have minimal compatibility with the itanium abi , such that an extern "c++" statement can make most code usable in a c++ platform, some concepts may be excluded from such inclutions , for instance , a c++ type's dclaration must be expressable in c colon and vise versa .
+with these goals in mind , i aim to improve this spec , to make it practical, i often start with over engineering things , then chop unnecessary additions, to make it more practical, as of rn , were in over engineering phase. this abi aims to have minimal compatibility with the itanium abi , such that an extern "c++" statement can make most code usable in a c++ platform, some concepts may be excluded from such inclutions , for instance , a c++ type's dclaration must be expressable in c colon and vise versa .

-> definitions:
+---

+definitions

-> value qualifiers:
+value qualifiers

-> volatile/nonvolatile :
+volatile / nonvolatile

 a change, read or write in a volatile-ly used region of memory may not be optimized out. volatile often has to come with the unstable+unrestricted qualifiers so thet need explicit mention.

-> mut/const :
+mut / const

 a change, read or write in a mutable region of memory is allowed

-> unstable/stable:
+unstable / stable

 for a pointer p declared within a code block b to an stable const region of memory r, if a stable value const v loaded from address a originating from p is loaded from memory , then until the end of b , the expression std::memcmp(std::addressof(v),a,sizeof(v))==0 must be true , otherwise the behaviour is undefined.

  for a pointer p declared within a code block b to an stable mut region of memory r, if a stable byte const v stored to address a originating from p is used , then until the end of b , the expression `v== (byte)*a` must be true , if not , a value has been stored to address a originating from p in b or by a function called in b who is given a non const-stable pointer originating from p , otherwise the behaviour is undefined.

  note:

- 1- mut-stable is like restrict in c, but a const-stable is like a rust constant 2- its dangerous for stable values to be declared unrestricted, it is as if a c restrict aliases
+ 1. mut-stable is like restrict in c, but a const-stable is like a rust constant
+ 2. its dangerous for stable values to be declared unrestricted, it is as if a c restrict aliases

-> uninitilized/initilized:
+uninitilized / initilized

 a read from uninitilized valued via unsafe pointer  is undefined and without it  ill formed, but an store is valid, and will make  the qualifier go away.

-> unrestricted/restricted:
+unrestricted / restricted

 unrestricted disables the exclusive mutibility borrow rule in the compiler. unrestricted often has to come with the unstable qualifier so explicit stable xor unstable qualification is required.

-> noaliastype/aliastype:
+noaliastype / aliastype

 aliastype means that any store/load/modification throgh this type can influence types outside the alias set.

-> mutexpr/constexpr:
+mutexpr / constexpr

 a value dcalared constexpr is known at compile time.

-> static/thread_local/automatic/dynamic/register/opaque/external/nostorage, storage :
+storage qualifiers

 - external storage:
 the storage semantic is unknown.
 - static storage: